Vaibhav-Kotadiya-Dev/Vaibhav-Kotadiya-Dev/README.md

 # Hi 👋, I'm Vaibhav

-## Full Stack Developer | AI Automation | Scalable Web Apps & Data Systems for Businesses
+## Full Stack Developer | AI Integration Specialist | Scalable Web Apps & Data Systems

-💰 Over 7 years of experience specializing in JavaScript, with expertise in React, Next.js, React Native, Express.js, Nest.js, and TypeScript.
-Proficient in state management using Redux, API integration with GraphQL and Apollo Client, and front-end development with HTML5, CSS3, Material UI, and Ant Design.
-Well-versed in cloud services (AWS), ETL pipelines, CI/CD workflows, working with data platforms like BigQuery and cutting-edge AI technologies.
-Specializing in Large Language Models (LLMs), and ML Pipelines.
+💰 Over the past 7+ years, I've helped companies across fintech, e-learning, IoT, e-commerce, and blockchain go from idea to production-ready platform.
+Whether it's a full web application, a mobile app, a real-time data system, or a cloud infrastructure overhaul -- I take ownership of the entire stack and see it through.

 🎯 Good communication and planning skills